danoreper/ISVdb/README.md

 2. Enter the following at command line:
 ISVDB\_LOCATION/src\$ R CMD BATCH ./genomerep/variantdb2/dbdriver.R

-3. Running locally will--- realistically --- require hundreds of hours.
+2a.
+Running locally will--- realistically --- require hundreds of hours.
 If you have access to UNC research computing, computation can finish in a few hours on the Killdevil computing cluster.
 To use Killdevil, enter the following command while logged int to killdevil:
 ISVDB\_LOCATION/src$ R CMD BATCH '--args ../config/defaultCluster.yaml' ./genomerep/variantdb/dbdriver.R

-4. Another option to reduce runtime is to run locally, but restrict the size of the database that is created.
+2b.
+Another option to reduce runtime is to run locally, but restrict the size of the database that is created.
 To do so, edit ISVDB\_LOCATION/config/defaultParams.yaml.
 In particular, edit the following properties:

-* **variantdb:  var\_limit: .na **
-The max number of variants of each type (indel, snp) that the vcf parsing will bother storing.
+* **variantdb:  var\_limit: .na** The max number of variants of each type (indel, snp) that the vcf parsing will bother storing.
 Meant for testing. .na means build them all.

 * **variantdb: varcc\_limit: .na** The max number of cc lines that variant db will bother storing.
 Meant for testing. .na means build all.

-* **variantdb:  chr\_range: .na ** The chromosomes that will be built. .na means build them all
+* **variantdb:  chr\_range: .na** The chromosomes that will be built. .na means build them all